spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/best-practices/index.md

 reflect this change, only the newly deployed Pods will have your feature flag enabled.

-### You Need to Roll Back a Broken Configuration Change
+### You need to roll back a broken configuration change

 With an unversioned ConfigMap, the "Rollback" feature on Deployments, StatefulSets, and DaemonSets does not have the desired effect, because a material